-The Company has a compliance program which we believe addresses identified potentially significant compliance risks.
+RenaissanceRe has a compliance program which we believe addresses identified potentially significant compliance risks.
 This program is designed and overseen by the Chief Compliance Officer, is resourced by a number of personnel and contains elements designed to: identify significant legal, regulatory and compliance risks; assess the potential likelihood and severity of these identified risks; design and implement responsive mitigants (including policies, training, the availability of relevant resources, etc.); monitor the operating effectiveness of the program, including risk-based compliance testing; and report on the performance of the program to senior management and internal committees.
 In particular, the compliance function has implemented policies, protocols and guidelines designed to address the most significant or likely risks.
-These policies are available to all employees on the Company's intranet and are reinforced via the training program and other communications referred to above.
+These policies are available to all employees on RenaissanceRe's intranet and are reinforced via the training program and other communications referred to above.
 We ensure awareness of and compliance with these policies by requiring that each employee annually certify as to their understanding and compliance with the policies that apply to them.
+Specific policies, procedures and documentary tool of relevance to discrete operating platforms, such as regulatory requirements relating to the operations newly acquired from Tokio, or the private investment or insurance manager activities conducted by our Ventures unit, are promulgated to and reinforced with the relevant professional staff engaged in or overseeing such activities.
 The compliance program is overseen by the CCC.
-As outlined in the Audit Committee Charter, the Audit Committee oversees various aspects of the compliance program, including aspects related to the Code of Ethics and Conduct, the effectiveness of the compliance program, including the CCC itself, and the Company's whistleblowing program.
+As outlined in the Audit Committee Charter, the Audit Committee oversees various aspects of the compliance program, including aspects related to the Code of Ethics and Conduct, the effectiveness of the compliance program, including the CCC itself, and RenaissanceRe's whistleblowing program.

 3.5.
-Internal Audit
+INTERNAL AUDIT